JustSleightly/SleightlyBall/README.md

 <blockquote>

 All blendshapes that exist on your Viseme Mesh set in your Avatar Descriptor are animated to the values they were set to at the time of generating SleightlyBall.
-Blendshapes starting with 'vrc.' are ignored
+Blendshapes starting with 'vrc.' are ignored.

-As this only accounts for blendshapes, please be wary of any non-blendshape animation properties that are triggered on gesture (eye movement, tongue toggles, etc)
+As this only accounts for blendshapes, please be wary of any non-blendshape animation properties that are triggered on gesture (eye movement, tongue toggles, etc.)

-Enabling this feature but not using Viseme Blendshapes mode or having a Viseme Mesh assigned in your Avatar Descriptor will yield an error
+Enabling this feature but not using Viseme Blendshapes mode or having a Viseme Mesh assigned in your Avatar Descriptor will yield an error.

+This also affects **Ball Demo** if it is included.

 </details>